Taking expired Robitussin is generally not recommended due to reduced effectiveness and potential safety concerns.

 - Medical professionals generally advise against it.

-- In emergencies where no alternatives exist, some may consider slight usage beyond expiry cautiously—but only under professional guidance.
+- In emergencies where no alternatives exist, any decision about expired medicine should be made only with professional guidance.

 Treatment Alternatives If Your Robitussin Is Expired